mdn/translated-content-de/files/de/learn/forms/form_validation/index.md

   outline: none;
 }

-/* Dies ist der Stil unserer Fehlermeldungen */
+/* This is the style of our error messages */
 .error {
   width: 100%;
   padding: 0;